ChromatiChord/Chromatimer/README.md

 ﻿# PythonTimerDecorator
-A simple python decorator that can be used to easily time your functions (with minimal extra code).
+A simple python decorator that can be used to easily measure and output function execution time (with minimal extra code).
 Usage:
 ```
 from decoratortimer import decorator_timer